microsoft/vscode-arduino/README.md

 ```bash
 ext install vscode-arduino
 ```
-You can also install directly from Marketplace within Visual Studio Code, searching `Arduino`
+You can also install directly from Marketplace within Visual Studio Code, searching `Arduino`.

 ## Get Started
 You can find code samples and tutorials each time you connect a supported device.
-Alternatively you can visit our [IoT Developer Blog Space](https://aka.ms/iotdevblog) or [Get Started Tutorials](https://aka.ms/azureiotgetstarted)
+Alternatively you can visit our [IoT Developer Blog Space](https://aka.ms/iotdevblog) or [Get Started Tutorials](https://aka.ms/azureiotgetstarted).

 ## Commands
 This extension provides several commands in the Command Palette (**F1** or **Ctrl+Shift+P**) for working with `*.ino` files: